President Franklin Pierce was the 14th president of the United States of America and is known as one of the worst presidents in history.

 The First Lady: Jane Means Appleton Pierce

-Jane Appleton Pierce was te shy and sensitive daughter of Reverend Jesse Appleton, the former president of Bowdoin College.
+Jane Appleton Pierce was the shy and sensitive daughter of Reverend Jesse Appleton, the former president of Bowdoin College.

 Initially, she supported her husband's interest in politics, but her dislike of Washington and the successive deaths of her sons affected her ability to function well as First Lady.

-Their third son, Benjamin, was killed a train accident at age 11 just a few months before Pierce’s inauguration.
+Their third son, Benjamin, was killed in a train accident at age 11, just a few months before Pierce's inauguration.

 Although Mrs. Pierce did not attend the simple inauguration ceremony on March 4, 1853, she joined her husband later.
 She believed that her family's misfortunes were caused by her husband's involvement in "dirty" politics.